zyxiaoyuer/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 - Step 3: create a new environment named `staging` if it doesn't exist.
 - Step 4: open config file `.fx/configs/config.staging.json`.
-- Step 5: update the same property of step 2 to `my app description for staging`.
+- Step 5: add the same property of step 2 to `my app description for staging`.
 - **Step 6**: open Teams app manifest template for remote `templates/appPackage/manifest.remote.template.json`.
 - **Step 7**: update the property `description > short` to use the **variable** defined in config files with mustache syntax `{{config.manifest.description.short}}`.